Modern-Miracle/LeLink/CONTRIBUTING.md

 # Contributing to LeLink

 Thank you for your interest in contributing to LeLink!
-This guide will help you get started with contributing to this open-source healthcare data management system.
+This guide will help you get started with contributing to this open-source healthcare data management system designed for **people in crisis situations**.

+> **🇪🇺 EU Funded Project**: LeLink is proudly supported by the [NGI Sargasso](https://ngisargasso.eu/) programme, fostering transatlantic collaboration in Next Generation Internet technologies.
+This project has received funding from the European Union's Horizon Europe research and innovation programme.

+> **🏛️ Organizations**: Developed by [Hora e.V.](https://hora-ev.eu) in collaboration with [Modern Miracle](https://modern-miracle.com), focusing on innovative healthcare solutions for vulnerable populations.

 ## 🌟 **How to Contribute**